charris-msft/azure-mcp/docs/new-command.md

    - Use primary constructors
    - Make command classes sealed
    - Include live test infrastructure for Azure services
-   - Use consistent resource naming patterns (check existing services in `/infra/services/`)
+   - Use consistent resource naming patterns (check existing `test-resources.bicep` files)
    - Output resource identifiers from Bicep templates
    - Use concatenated all lowercase names for command groups (no dashes)